flameshot-org/flameshot-org.github.io/docs/guide/installation/installation-windows.md

 ### Scoop

-Flameshot can be installed using Scoop extras:
+Flameshot can be installed using Scoop extras bucket:

 ```powershell
 scoop bucket add extras